FabricioRocha/unicode-chars-database/README.md

 - Such list should be simultaneously (automatically, who knows) maintained in various machine-friendly formats.
 A CSV table is the primary goal, a C/C++ `#include` header file immediately following, and if anybody would like to create an equivalent file or database for their preferred language, format or application it would be happily incorporated.

+- To collect public, open information (data or code) about the subject.

 ## Data about characters

+I think the following data about each character would make for a useful table:

 - Official Unicode name
 - Codepoint